cfengine/documentation/manuals/language-concepts/variables.markdown

                 "Other: $(other)";
     }
 ```

 This time, the `hardening` bundle does not take an argument.
 Instead it
 converts the `va.tmpdirs` list into a local list variable "x" directly.

+## Container Variables

+Containers can contain several levels of data structures, e.g. list of
+lists of key-value arrays.
+They are used to store structured data, such as
+data read from JSON files.

+Containers are obtained from functions that return containers, such as
+`readjson()` or `parsejson()`, or from merging existing containers.

+They can *NOT* be modified, once created.

+**TODO:** More, and examples

 ## Associative Arrays